MicrosoftDocs/VBA-Docs/api/Excel.Axis.TickLabelPosition.md

 ## Example

-This example sets tick-mark labels on the category axis in Chart1 to the high position (above the chart).
+This example sets tick-mark labels on the category axis on Chart1 to the high position (above the chart).

 ```vb
 Charts("Chart1").Axes(xlCategory) _